+Criterion 3.3 The program includes materials designed for each student's regular and active participation in grade-level/grade-band/series content.
 Indicator 3v This is not an assessed indicator in Science.
-Criterion 3.3 The program includes materials designed for each child's regular and active participation in grade-level/grade-band/series content.

 Intentional Design

 The program includes a visual design that is engaging and references or integrates digital technology, when applicable, with guidance for teachers.